 If you miss payments, a repo agent may repossess your car.
 Otherwise, this type of loan is usually a good deal and is relatively insensitive to your credit score.
 Rather, your monthly income and expenses help determine whether you can afford the loan.

-Payday loans: These are loans secured by your next paycheck.
+Payday loans: These are loans secured by your next paycheck that don’t require good credit for approval.
 Payday loans charge exorbitant interest rates and fees that can land you in a debt spiral.
 We recommend you instead use an online personal loan.

-Pawnshop loans: You can borrow against personal belongings at a pawnshop.
+Pawnshop loans: You can borrow a small loan against personal belongings at a pawnshop.
 Typical pawn items include cameras, laptops, watches, and jewelry.
 If you don’t reclaim your property after a set period, the pawnshop can sell it.
-These loans are very expensive because you usually can only borrow a small percentage of the pawned item’s value.
-We do not recommend this type of loan.
+These loans are very expensive because you usually can only borrow a small percentage of the pawned item’s value, but it is a viable no credit check loan option.

 Consider your situation and how each of these loan types may best serve you.
-Each has its own unique loan amount, loan term, origination fee, and minimum credit score.
+Each has a unique loan amount, loan term, origination fee, and minimum credit score requirement.

 Getting a cash loan from a lender or from a private source may be the most straightforward type of personal loan you can obtain.
-Frequently, cash loans require some form of collateral or prearranged commitment to pay — either automatically, as is the case of a payday loan money transfer, or even via a post-dated check.
+Cash loans may require some form of collateral or prearranged commitment to pay — either automatically, as is the case of a payday loan money transfer, or even via a post-dated check.